sepa79/C64Piano/LAYOUT.md

 1. **Octave panel** presenting `<` and `>` buttons around the current octave readout.
 2. **Oscillator panel** with four waveform buttons (Pulse, Saw, Triangle, Noise) and a small waveform preview scope; includes pulse‑width and PWM rate controls when Pulse is selected.
 3. **ADSR panel** with an envelope preview scope and Attack/Decay/Sustain/Release controls.
-4. **Filter panel** with a response preview scope, mode buttons (Low‑pass, Band‑pass, High‑pass, Off), and Cutoff/Resonance controls.
+4. **Filter panel** with a response preview scope, mode buttons (Low‑pass, Band‑pass, High‑pass, Off), a Bit‑crush toggle, and Cutoff/Resonance controls.
 5. **Arpeggiator panel** with mode buttons (Off, Up, Down, Up/Down, Random) and Rate/Gate controls.

 These panels are compact and vertically stacked so they collectively occupy about the height of the middle region’s keyboard plus editor area.